Directors & Designers

 Producing Artistic Director/Director

-Richard Rose is now in his 24th year at Barter Theatre, and is only the third artistic director in the historic theatre’s 83-year history.
-Rick has led Barter to unprecedented growth in attendance and in expansion of programs serving the region in culture, education, economic expansion, and community building.
+Richard Rose is the second-longest serving artistic director in Barter’s history, celebrating his 26th year here at Barter Theatre.
+He is only the third artistic director in the historic theatre’s 85-year history.
+Rick has led Barter to unprecedented growth in attendance and the expansion of programs serving the region in culture, education, economic development, and community building.
 Barter’s audiences know Rick’s work well as a director and an adapter.
-His original adaptations of plays have been extremely popular and include: It’s a Wonderful Life, A Christmas Carol, Dracula!, Frankenstein (acknowledged as one of the best new regional theatre plays of the year), A Modern Christmas Carol and the wildly popular, Sherlock Holmes & the Hound of the Baskervilles during the 2014 season.
-In 2015, Rick led the theatre to unparalleled success while directing: Anything Goes, Mary Poppins, Curtains, The Understudy and Miracle on 34th Street.
-Rick has served on many state and regional boards and currently serves on the Tourism Committee for the Virginia Chamber of Commerce as well as the board of Virginians for the Arts.
-Rick did post-graduate work at New York University, has a Master of Fine Arts from the University of California, Davis, and a Bachelor of Arts from St. Norbert College, DePere, Wis., where he was honored with the “Distinguished Achievement Award in Humanities.”
+His original adaptations of plays have been extremely popular and include: It’s A Wonderful Life, A Christmas Carol, Dracula!, Frankenstein (acknowledged as one of the best new regional theatre plays of the year), A Modern Christmas Carol and the wildly popular Sherlock Holmes & the Hound of the Baskervilles.
+Last season, Rick directed Barter’s wildly successful production of White Christmas, along with The Music Man, The Cottage, Friendly’s Fire, Uncanny Valley, and Six Dance Lessons in Six Weeks.
+He has directed 136 productions during his tenure thus far at Barter.
+Rick has served on many state and regional boards including currently on the board of Virginians for the Arts.
+Rick did post-graduate work at New York University, has a Master of Fine Arts from the University of California, Davis, and a Bachelor of Arts from St. Norbert College in DePere, WI, where he was honored with the “Distinguished Achievement Award in Humanities.”
 Rick was also one of the first-ever recipients of the Town of Abingdon’s Arthur Campbell Award for extraordinary contributions to this community.

 Resident Choreographer/Costume Designer

-Amanda Aldridge has been at Barter for 23 seasons.
-It is a joy for Amanda to be able to combine her two passions: choreography and costume design.
-Her work at Barter includes more than 160 productions.
-Amanda has choreographed and designed: Curtains, The Marvelous Wonderettes, Anything Goes, The Wizard of Oz, Man of La Mancha, Les Misérables, Cabaret, I’ll Never Be Hungry Again, Beauty and the Beast, Joseph and the Amazing Technicolor Dreamcoat, Evita, Thoroughly Modern Millie, Singin’ in the Rain, and Gypsy.
-Amanda also choreographed: Mary Poppins; Kiss Me, Kate; Zombie Prom; 9 to 5: The Musical; The Full Monty; and The Who’s Tommy.
-Other Barter costume designs include: Dracula!, Gigi, Phantom, 1776, and Keep on the Sunny Side.
-Previously, Amanda studied in New York City and worked as resident costume designer and choreographer at the American Stage Festival, N.H. and Merrimack Repertory Theatre, Mass.
+Amanda Aldridge is now in her 26th year at Barter Theatre.
+It is a joy for Amanda to be able to combine her two passions of choreography and design.
+Her work at Barter includes more than 175 productions.
+Amanda has choreographed and designed White Christmas, Chicago, Big Fish, Curtains, Marvelous Wonderettes, Anything Goes, The Wizard of Oz, Man of La Mancha, Les Misérables, Cabaret, Beauty and the Beast, Joseph and the Amazing Technicolor Dreamcoat, Evita, Thoroughly Modern Millie, Singin’ in the Rain, and Gypsy.
+Among Amanda’s choreography credits at Barter are: Footloose, Mamma Mia!, Mary Poppins, Kiss Me Kate, Zombie Prom, Nine to Five, The Full Monty and The Who’s Tommy.
+Other Barter costume designs include: The Cottage, Dracula!, Phantom, 1776, and Keep on the Sunnyside.
+Previously, Amanda studied in NYC and worked as resident costume designer and choreographer at the American Stage Festival in New Hampshire and Merrimack Repertory Theatre in Massachusetts.

 Resident Sound Designer & Engineer